 |Zagros, my go-to grocery store|

 The green space of Tamplin Mews gives refreshing feeling.
 Sometimes I spend time accompanying Dannis and Davan in the playground or just sit on the benches.
 There is also a neighborhood library nearby with a quiet room for working and a reading area for children.
-Not far from the library is an even green space called Paddington Recreation Centre, surrounded by luxurious red-brick flats and filled with lush trees and flower beds.
+Not far from the library is a larger green space called Paddington Recreation Centre, surrounded by luxurious red-brick flats and filled with lush trees and flower beds.
 The sports facilities are quite complete, you can find football fields encircled by a running track, basketball and tennis courts, a gym and a large field for playing everything else.
-There are secluded gardens with benches for contemplating and watch scavenging squirrels.
+There are secluded gardens with benches for contemplating life or watching scavenging squirrels.
 This was my go-to-place when I just wanted to get out of the houses.
 It is also a great place to enjoy the seasons: to see the gold and orange leaves in autumn, children making snowmen in Winter (a rare occasion), middle-age men playing cricket in spring, and people sunbathing during summer.

 |The children's section of Maida Vale Library|

 |Walking to the open field in Paddington Recreation Centre|